 - Extra Slot: This slot can be used to store items which you need to have close at hand, more precisely ammunition and light sources.
 It is no coincidence there is an arrow symbol in this slot - if you are using a bow or a crossbow, you have to place your ammunition here.
 On the other hand, if you are using a melee weapon and a shield, this is a great place to equip a torch.

 If the ankh is displayed in yellow, your character is protected by at least one blessing.
 If your inventory is additionally displayed in yellow, your character is protected by the Adventurer's blessing.
 However, this blessing is only available on Open PvP game worlds.
 If your character dies in a PvP fight being protected by this blessing, your character will not lose any items, experience and skill points.
 But beware!
 As soon as your character attacks another character first or reaches level 21 for the first time, the blessing will be lost for good.
-The anchor will then be gone and your inventory will be displayed normally in grey.
+The ankh will then be gone and your inventory will be displayed normally in grey.

 - Soul Point Indicator